SirStig/yokedcache/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] No new linting warnings introduced
 - [ ] Type hints added where appropriate
 - [ ] Error handling implemented appropriately
+- [ ] Documentation is accurate and up-to-date

 ## Breaking Changes